Ponmagal Vandhal

-Ponmagal Vandhal was initially scheduled for theatrical release on 27 March 2020; however was postponed indefinitely, following the Tamil Nadu government's orders to closure of cinema theatres, as a safety precautional measure due to COVID-19 pandemic.
-The producers later planned for a digital release through the streaming service Amazon Prime Video.
-Being Amazon's first Indian digital film and the maiden Tamil film to be released on a streaming platform following pandemic restrictions, the film was premiered digitally on 29 May 2020 and received mixed reviews from critics, praising Jyothika's performance, story and the social message conveyed in the film, but criticised the lack of depth in the narration, slow-paced and clichéd screenplay.
-However, it became one of the most watched films in digital streaming services of the year.
+Ponmagal Vandhal was filmed between July 2019 and January 2020.
+Initially scheduled for theatrical release on 27 March 2020, it was postponed indefinitely following the closure of theatres due to the COVID-19 pandemic.
+The producers later planned for a direct-to-streaming release through Amazon Prime Video.
+Being Amazon's first Indian direct-to-streaming film and the first such Tamil film to be released on a streaming service following pandemic restrictions, the film began streaming from 29 May 2020 and received mixed reviews from critics.
+However, it became one of the most watched films of the year in streaming services, and Jyothika was nominated for the Filmfare Award for Best Actress – Tamil.